Electronic waste: Information security

-Discarded data processing equipment may still contain readable data that may be considered sensitive to the previous users of the device.
 A recycling plan for such equipment can support information security by ensuring proper steps are followed to erase the sensitive information.
-This may include such steps as re-formatting of storage media and overwriting with random data to make data unrecoverable, or even physical destruction of media by shredding and incineration to ensure all data is obliterated.
+This may include such steps as re-formatting of storage media and overwriting with random data to make data unrecoverable, or even physical destruction of media by shredding to ensure all data is obliterated.
 For example, on many operating systems deleting a file may still leave the physical data file intact on the media, allowing data retrieval by routine methods.